New Builder Homes: Before Contacting a Builder

 5. Timelines can change

 New construction timelines are not always fixed.
 Delays can affect occupancy dates, final closings, financing plans, lease endings, moving arrangements, and the sale of an existing home.
+The more prepared you are for possible timeline movement, the less stressful the process becomes.

 6. Builder incentives are not always the best overall deal

 Free appliances, decor credits, upgrade allowances, and closing cost bonuses can sound appealing, but buyers should not assume the headline incentive is automatically the best value.
+Sometimes the better deal is not the flashiest one.
+A smarter overall structure can save more money than a promotion that looks good on paper.

 7. Going directly to the builder usually does not save you money

-Many buyers think skipping a Realtor will get them a better price.
+Many buyers think skipping a REALTOR® will get them a better price.
 In most cases, that is not how it works.
 Builders typically already account for commission in their pricing model.
 Going in alone does not usually translate into a discount for the buyer.
+What it often means instead is giving up expert advice, strategy, and possible rebate opportunities.

-8. Your first visit matters
+8. Your first visit to the builder’s sales office matters

-This is one of the most important things buyers need to know: many builders require your Realtor to accompany you on your first visit.
+This is one of the most important things buyers need to know: many builders require your REALTOR® to accompany you on your first visit.
 If you register alone, you may lose the ability to have representation attached to the transaction later.
+That can also affect your eligibility for a rebate.
+This is exactly why it makes sense to talk to Equity One before you step into a sales centre.

 Avoiding Expensive Pitfalls